Mimi Ajzenstadt

-Biography
+Early life and education

 Ajzenstadt earned a B.A. in Education/Arabic Language (1980), a Teaching Certificate in Arabic Language (1982), and an M.A. in Criminology (1984) from The Hebrew University of Jerusalem, a Ph.D. in Criminology from Simon Fraser University in Vancouver, Canada in 1992, and was a post-doctoral fellow at The Hebrew University of Jerusalem in 1992 to 1994, researching the sociology of law and the sociology of deviance.

+Career

 Beginning in 1994 Ajzenstadt taught at the Hebrew University in the Institute of Criminology, the Faculty of Law, and the Paul Baerwald School of Social Work and Social Welfare, becoming a full professor in 2012 and Dean of the Paul Baerwald School of Social Work and Social Welfare in 2014.
 She was named the Mildred and Benjamin Berger Chair in Criminology.

 She is the President of the Open University of Israel, having been elected in 2018.